sun-coke/Follower_Demo/README.md

    This instructions were tested on Ubuntu 16.04 and ROS Kinetic Kame.

    This instructions are supposed to be running on the remote PC.
 Please run the instructions below on your Remote PC.
 However, the part marked [TurtleBot] is the content that runs on SBC of TurtleBot3.

-Make sure to run the Bringup instructions before running the instructions below.
+   Make sure to run the Bringup instructions